JoshuaDoes/pixel-tensor-audio-decompressor/README.md

 ## What devices are supported by this module?

-For the time being, you must be running Android 13, regardless of running stock ROM or custom ROMs.
-I will expand support to allow installation on outdated Android 12/12L and future Android 14 ROMs after some further testing.
+You must be running Android 13 or Android 14, regardless of whether or not you have installed a custom ROM.
+Future Android versions will require testing before allowing the installation to continue.

 - Pixel 6      (oriole)
 - Pixel 6 Pro  (raven)
 - Pixel 6a     (bluejay)
 - Pixel 7      (panther)
 - Pixel 7 Pro  (cheetah)
 - Pixel 7a     (lynx)

-### The following devices are in testing, but supported:

 - Pixel Fold   (felix)
 - Pixel Tablet (tangorpro)